valhalla/demos/docs/valhalla_service.md

 Costing methods can have several options that can be adjusted to develop the the route path, as well as for estimating time along the path.
 Specify costing model options in your request using the format of `costing_options.type`, such as ` costing_options.auto`.

 * Cost options are fixed costs in seconds that are added to both the path cost and the estimated time.
 Examples of costs are `gate_costs` and `toll_booth_costs`, where a fixed amount of time is added.
 Costs are not generally used to influence the route path; instead, use penalties to do this.
 * Penalty options are fixed costs in seconds that are only added to the path cost.
 Penalties can influence the route path determination but do not add to the estimated time along the path.
-For exmaple, add a `toll_booth_penalty` to create route paths that tend to avoid toll booths.
+For example, add a `toll_booth_penalty` to create route paths that tend to avoid toll booths.
 * Factor options are used to multiply the cost along an edge or road section in a way that influences the path to favor or avoid a particular attribute.
 Factor options do not impact estimated time along the path, though.
 Factors must be in the range 0.25 to 100000.0, where factors of 1.0 have no influence on cost.
 Use a factor less than 1.0 to attempt to favor paths containing preferred attributes, and a value greater than 1.0 to avoid paths with undesirable attributes.
 Avoidance factors are more effective than favor factors at influencing a path.
 A factor's impact also depends on the length of road containing the specified attribute, as longer roads have more impact on the costing than very short roads.
 For this reason, penalty options tend to be better at influencing paths.

 ##### Automobile and bus costing options